 One of the most disturbing side-effects of this ubiquity of plastic fibers is how much of it ends up in your body.
 The World Health Organization (WHO) published a study in 2019 on microplastics in drinking water, reviewing studies that had analyzed microplastic particles in water: freshwater, tap water, and bottled drinking water.
 They found that approximately 84% of the samples of soft drinks, cold tea and energy drinks tested contained microplastics.
 The presence of it in the oceans means that all the seafood you consume will have some degree of microplastic contamination.
 Yet microplastics are ingested by all kinds of living organisms – not just aquatic ones.
 The contamination present in soil samples suggests that organisms such as earthworms can transport significant amounts of microplastics from the soil surface to deeper layers.
 That makes it accessible to plant roots.
 Microplastics have been reported in a wide range of human foods and beverages, including seafood, drinking water, beer, salt and sugar.
 In addition to the ingestion of microplastics from water and soil, airborne particles both indoors and outdoors are inhaled.

 Ok, so what can we do about this problem?
-Removing the current microplastic load from the environment is certainly beyond the ability of people like you and I, even if it is possible at all.
+Removing the current microplastic load from the environment is certainly beyond the ability of people like you and me, even if it is possible at all.
 But at least we can minimize our contribution to it.

 Choose natural fibers